subhobhai943/flutter-cross-platform-clock/README.md

-# flutter-cross-platform-clock
+# Flutter Clock App

-A private cross-platform clock app built with Flutter and Dart.
-Shows current time with 12/24h and theme toggles.
-Android/iOS support.
+A cross-platform clock app built in Flutter, supporting both Android and iOS.
+Shows the current time and provides toggles for 12/24 hour format and light/dark/system themes.
+No persistent storage or login needed.
+Settings revert on restart.